 The Impact of Personal Bankruptcy Law on Entrepreneurship (Canadian Journal of Economics, Volume 48, No. 2) Previous version: Northwestern University, Searle Center Working Paper Series, Paper No.2009-010

 Abstract: I study the two competing effects of limited personal liability on entrepreneurship in a life-cycle model: an insurance effect through debt relief in the event of business failure, and a borrowing cost effect where the borrowing cost rises with default premiums.
-I first calibrate the model to the US economy by taking a simplified version of the US chapter 7 bankruptcy code, and then consider the effects of alternative regimes.
+I first calibrate the model to the US economy by taking a simplified version of the US chapter 7 bankruptcy code and then consider the effects of alternative regimes.
 I find that personal bankruptcy law affects entrepreneurship primarily by altering the decisions of agents with moderate entrepreneurial ability through the insurance effect rather than the borrowing cost effect.

 Small Business Loan Guarantees as Insurance Against Aggregate risks (The B.E.
 Journal of Macroeconomics.
 Contribution, Volume 13, Issue 1 )

 Abstract: This paper assesses whether insurance against aggregate risk (such as the current economic downturn) could be an important rationale for popular government operated loan-guarantee programs for small and medium enterprises (SME).
 I demonstrate in a model that firms could be credit-constrained due to aggregate uncertainty, because financial institutions face high borrowing cost during economic downturns.
-Since it enjoys relatively lower borrowing costs during recession, the government could offer insurance in the form of loan guarantees to ease borrowing constraints for small businesses.
-I prove that under certain conditions, a program with net present value of zero could be socially beneficial.
-Furthermore, I show that a guarantee program with a fixed fee is associated with adverse-selection, and leads to the \over-lending” problem.
+Since it enjoys relatively lower borrowing costs during a recession, the government could offer insurance in the form of loan guarantees to ease borrowing constraints for small businesses.
+I prove that under certain conditions, a program with a net present value of zero could be socially beneficial.
+Furthermore, I show that a guarantee program with a fixed fee is associated with adverse selection, and leads to the “over-lending” problem.
 Then, the high cost of obtaining guarantees and thorough qualification requirements can be viewed as tools to mitigate this problem.

 Financing High-tech Start-ups: Moral Hazard, Information Asymmetry and the Reallocation of Control Rights (The B.E.
 Journal of Economic Analysis and Policy, Contribution, Volume 15, Issue 2)

 Abstract: Recent data suggests that venture capital investments concentrate in the high-tech sector only in those countries where banks are not allowed to offer equity financing.
 To help explain this fact, I develop a simple principal-agent model of start-up financing with both private information and hidden actions, where the equity investor can vary the level of control over the firm and the debt investor cannot.
 The model shows that when three commonly documented characteristics of the high-tech industry coexist, namely: (i) a high degree of information asymmetry, (ii) a high level of uncertainty about returns, and (iii) a large amount of R\&D investment preceding production, then the ability to reallocate control rights contingent on performance becomes key.
-Unlike debt contract, equity contract specify detailed provisions on the allocation of control rights.
+Unlike debt contract, equity contract specifies detailed provisions on the allocation of control rights.
 Thus venture capitalists as equity holders have a clear advantage in financing young high-tech firms where banks are not allowed to; in countries with no such restriction, they no longer have such advantage.
 This result helps explain why most European governments’ efforts in promoting venture capital activities failed to attract such investments in the high-tech sector.

 Health Insurance Coverage and Self-Employment Among Young US Adults (In submission)